© Ahmed Kamara

 Does London Wildlife Trust offer work experience or internships?

-We don’t offer work experience or internships, but we do have our Keeping it Wild - paid traineeships and a range of volunteering opportunities.
+At the Trust, we don’t offer work experience or internships, but we do have our Keeping it Wild - paid traineeships and a range of volunteering opportunities.

 Does London Wildlife Trust offer corporate volunteering opportunities?